tuanaqeelbohoran/Aortic-Distensibility/README.md

-[info] More files will be added once we finish beta testing at Lester Hospital Glenfield, UK.
+[info] More files will be added once we finish beta testing at Leicester Hospital Glenfield, UK.

 **Aortic Distensibility prediction by fully automated image segmentation**